sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 To quantify the results of the classification algorithms, common classification metrics in Machine Learning [[3]](#ref3) are used, being combined in a classification report which is provided by the used scikit-learn framework [[4]](#ref4).
 These comprise the following:
-- Precision score: Precision is the ability of the classifier not to label a sample which actually is negative as positive.
+- <b>Precision score:</b> Precision is the ability of the classifier not to label a sample which actually is negative as positive.
-- Recall score: Contrary to precision, recall is the ability of the classifier to find all the positive samples.
+- <b>Recall score:</b> Contrary to precision, recall is the ability of the classifier to find all the positive samples.
-- F1 score: This netric can be interpreted as a weighted harmonic mean of the precision and recall.
+- <b>F1 score:</b> This netric can be interpreted as a weighted harmonic mean of the precision and recall.
 It considers precision and recall with the same fraction and calculates as 2*precision*recall/(precision+recall)
-- Accuracy score: The accuracy_score represents the fraction of correctly classified samples.
-Here, a sample represents of one row vector within the results matrix.
+- <b>Accuracy score:</b> The accuracy_score represents the fraction of correctly classified samples.
+Here, a sample represents a single row vector within the results matrix.

 Mathematical details on these metrics can also be found at [[4]](#ref4).